yingshaoxo/University_Notes/high-level-math/derivative.md

 #### What is derivative?
-If it really have some meaning, that must be describing the average change in `y` when `x` get change.
+If it really have some meaning, that must be describing the average change in `y` when `x` get changed.

 ![](/assets/negative_x^2.png)